MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v25.md

     Start-NAVAppDataUpgrade -ServerInstance $NewBcServerInstance -Name "System Application" -Version $NewBCVersion
     ```

-    This step will automatically install the new system application on the tenant.
+    This step automatically installs the new system application on the tenant.
 1. Install the Business Foundation extension.
 The Base Application has a dependency on this app, so it must be installed before you can upgrade the Base Application.

    To install the  Business Foundation extension, use the [Install-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp) cmdlet: